National Debt Relief: 2024 Review

 Debt relief qualifications

 To qualify for National Debt Relief’s settlement program, there are a few factors at play.
-You must owe more than $7500 in debt and be at least several months behind on payments.
+You must owe at least $7,500 in debt and be at least several months behind on payments.
 You must also be able to make monthly payments to National Debt Relief at an agreed-upon rate.

 The final criteria for eligibility is less straightforward.
 You must demonstrate that you are in financial hardship that is unlikely to end soon.
 This criteria is important for National Debt Relief’s ability to negotiate on your behalf, so make sure you have all of the required documentation on hand ahead of time.